Therapy for Anxiety Brainspotting Therapy

 But at the end of the day, I get it.
 I can’t say I wouldn’t have any trepidations if the roles were reversed.

-Let’s take doctors, for example.
 When we go to the doctors with a health concern, being met by a student intern can cause additional nerves or anxiety.
 We might ask ourselves, does this person know what they’re doing?
 We are trusting this person with our medical health, and rightfully so, we want to make sure they will fulfill the job correctly.
-In actuality, these new interns are incredibly intelligent, capable and motivated to provide the right care to their patients.
-Patients also tend to overlook the fact that these young doctors are surrounded by a team of well-versed, experienced doctors who ethically and professionally are there to help, if needed.
-The care of the patient is never compromised.

-This same concept can apply to young therapists.
-While we are no longer interns, we still bring forward that same level of intelligence and education and a motivation and tenacity to get-to-work and help – the way we were trained to.
-Our clients may not realize that just like doctors, we are required to obtain adequate amounts of supervision or peer support too – we aren’t just blindly trying to help them without the tools or support necessary to do so.
+While we are no longer interns, we still bring forward that same level of intelligence, education, motivation and tenacity to help.
+This is how we were trained!
+Our clients may not realize that just like doctors, we are required to obtain adequate amounts of supervision or peer support too.
+We aren’t just blindly trying to help them without the tools or support necessary to do so.
 The needs of the client are our core concern, regardless of our age, or theirs.

 So I asked myself – what are the benefits of attending therapy with a young therapist.
 Everyone know that experience is a good thing, but what about the benefits of someone who is newer to the field?